New York State Route 25B: Route description

 County Route 85 begins at NY 25B's grade crossing at the East Williston station on the Long Island Rail Road's Oyster Bay Branch – the location of the border between East Williston and Williston Park; west of this grade crossing, NY 25B is owned and maintained by the New York State Department of Transportation (NYSDOT).
 From there, it travels east through the Village of East Williston, soon intersecting High Street.
 It continues east from there and soon reaches a signalized intersection with Roslyn Road (CR 7A).
 From there, it continues east, soon reaching an intersection with Congress Avenue before passing the East Williston Union Free School District's North Side School.
 It continues east from there, shortly thereafter reaching the border between East Williston and Mineola; the CR 85 designation and Nassau County ownership and maintenance terminate at this location, with NY 25B reverting back to NYSDOT ownership and maintenance.

+Transportation

+Hillside Avenue is served by several routes of MTA and NICE bus.

+The Q1, Q2, Q3, Q17, Q20, Q24, Q30, Q31, Q36, Q43, Q56, Q60, Q75, Q76, Q77, Q82, QM68, n1, n6, n6x, n22, n22x, n24, n26 buses run via Hillside Av.